karthikmohan1702/mcp-multitool-orchestrator-with-telegram/README.md

 ---

+## MCP Servers & SSE Protocol

+All MCP servers integrated in this project (including DuckDuckGo, Trafilatura, Google Drive/Sheets, and Telegram) communicate using the **Server-Sent Events (SSE)** protocol.

+This architecture allows the orchestrator to seamlessly coordinate multiple tools, handle asynchronous responses, and provide users with prompt feedback and results.

 ## Usage

 1. **Start All MCP Servers:** Launch DuckDuckGo, Trafilatura, GDrive, and Telegram MCP servers as separate processes (see their respective directories).